 It’s Bluetooth enabled, so you can still monitor your charger when the internet is down.

-It’s also able to power-sharing.
+It’s also able to share power.
 You can run two or more Pulsar Plus chargers on one circuit to charge two EVs simultaneously.

 The Pulsar Plus Level 2 EV charger can charge any electric vehicle in North America, including Tesla vehicles, so whatever EV you have, if you’re interested in the Pulsar Plus, it will charge that vehicle.